DonDistillo-Project/cocktail-robot/README.md

 > [!IMPORTANT]
 > Make sure the ESP32 is running and connected to the network before starting the services.

-You can run the services in either CPU or GPU mode.
+You can run the services in either CPU or GPU mode

 **CPU Mode:**